Bobby Farrelly

 Robert Thomas Farrelly (born June 17, 1958) is an American film director, screenwriter and producer.
 He is one of the Farrelly brothers, alongside his brother Peter, who together are known for directing and producing successful box-office comedy films, including Dumb and Dumber (1994), There's Something About Mary (1998), Me, Myself and Irene (2000), Shallow Hal (2001), and the 2007 remake of The Heartbreak Kid.
 He made his solo directorial debut in 2023 with Champions.

 Early life

 Farrelly was born in Cumberland, Rhode Island, to Mariann, a nurse practitioner, and Dr. Robert Leo Farrelly.
 His grandparents were Irish immigrants, and he also has Polish ancestry.
 Farrelly is a graduate of Rensselaer Polytechnic Institute, where he entered the school on a hockey scholarship.

 Career

-Bobby and his brother Peter Farrelly are known collectively as the Farrelly brothers.
-Together they have written, directed and produced several comedy films including Dumb and Dumber, There's Something About Mary, Kingpin, Shallow Hal, Me, Myself & Irene and Stuck on You, and Fever Pitch.